y-q-l/MW-BF-NL/Code/README.txt

 For plotting individual values.(An improved box plot.) version 1.1.0.0.
 AbstractGeek (2021).
 AbstractGeek/CategoricalScatterplot (https://github.com/AbstractGeek/CategoricalScatterplot), GitHub.
 Retrieved January 21, 2021.

+Complexity_with_Power.m:
+Correlation analysis for the difference of nonlinear metrics and the difference of power data.
+And plot the results.

 Corr_and_Plot.m:
-Correlation analysis for the nonlinear metrics of significant cluster and drowsiness.
+Correlation analysis for the nonlinear metrics and drowsiness.
 And plot the results.

 Grand_avg.m:
 Calculate grand average values.